 At first glance, the legal definitions are quite clear.
 The Scotch Whisky Regulations 2009 set out precise geographical boundaries for two ‘protected localities’ – Islay and Campbeltown – and three ‘protected regions’ – Highland, Lowland and Speyside.
 You can refer to them here.
 Only distilleries within each area can use the name on their labels.
 Yet anomalies abound.

-And while Islay is designated a locality in its own right, the other island distilleries are lumped together in the vast Highland Region – except for those on the Isle of Arran where one distillery (at Lochranza) is in the Highlands but the other (Lagg) is a Lowlander.
+And while Islay is designated a locality in its own right, the other island distilleries are lumped together in the vast Highland Region – including those on the Isle of Arran where one distillery (Lagg) has in the past been advertised as a Lowlander.
 Confused?
 You won’t be, if you read on!

 To understand the Scottish whisky regions, you need to understand their origins, and the purposes that they were intended to serve.